Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Methodology

 The fourth descriptor is a metric $\beta$ that quantifies \emph{bundling} in the CNT film.
 The method relies on a graph-based analysis of local CNT segment connectivity.
 First, all CNTs are divided into segments defined by two successive beads.
 Then each segment is associated with its midpoint position $\mathbf{r}_i$, a unit orientation vector $\mathbf{u}_i$, and the CNT index to which it belongs.
 A segment $i$ is considered connected to a segment $j$ if the following conditions are met: (\textit{i}) $i$ and $j$ belong to different CNTs, (\textit{ii}) the distance between midpoints is less than $1.5 \times d_0$, where $d_0$ is the CNT diameter (\textit{spatial proximity}), (\textit{iii}) the longitudinal projection $\Delta = \left| (\mathbf{r}_j - \mathbf{r}_i) \cdot \mathbf{u}_i \right|$ is below a threshold of $\sim0.9~\mathrm{nm}$ (the length of a segment is $\sim1.0~\mathrm{nm}$) to avoid false positives from connections to the extremities of the CNTs (\textit{axial overlap}), and (\textit{iv}) the angle between $\mathbf{u}_i$ and $\mathbf{u}_j$ is smaller than the buckling angle $\theta_B$.
 To prevent artificially inflated connectivity due to segment discretization, each segment is limited to at most six neighbors (the maximum number of hexagonal contacts in a bundle), and no multiple connections between the same pair of segments are allowed.
 Once the segment graph is built, its connected components are identified.
 Each component corresponds to a cluster of bundled CNT segments.
 The bundling metric $\beta$ is then defined as the average component size minus one (so that isolated segments yield zero bundling):

 where $N$ is the total number of segments, $N_c$ the number of connected components, and $n_k$ the size (number of segments) of the $k$-th component.
 This metric reflects the average number of connected neighbors per segment and captures local and global bundling in the film.
-We also report the average bundle size $\langle n \rangle = \frac{1}{N_c} \sum_k n_k$ as an additional indicator of aggregate structure.
-In the limiting case where all CNT segments belong to a single connected component (\textit{i.e.}: one large bundle spanning the entire system) and assuming that PBCs also apply in the $z$-direction, the bundling metric would reach its maximum value $\beta = 1$.
-In the opposite case where no segment is connected to any other (\textit{i.e.}: all segments are isolated) one obtains $\beta = 0$.
+We also report the average bundle size $\langle n \rangle = \frac{1}{N_c} \sum_k n_k$ as an additional indicator of the aggregate structure.
+In the limiting case where all CNT segments belong to a single connected component (\textit{i.e.}, one large bundle spanning the entire system) and assuming that PBCs also apply in the $z$-direction, the bundling metric would reach its maximum value $\beta = 1$.
+In the opposite case where no segment is connected to any other (\textit{i.e.}, all segments are isolated) one obtains $\beta = 0$.
+We also checked that small variations of these thresholds do not lead to discontinuous changes in the resulting metric.

 Finally, to characterize the electrical connectivity of the network, we analyze the ensemble of current-carrying paths (see section~\ref{method_current}).
 Each path corresponds to a sequence of connected nodes (CNT beads) linking the two electrodes.
 From this set, we define two descriptors that quantify the ability of the network to conduct electricity.
 First, \emph{effective connectivity} $C_{\mathrm{eff}}$ is a weighted average reflecting the number and quality of conductive paths.
 Each path contributes a weight inversely proportional to the square of the number of internal junctions (excluding the two electrode contacts), thus penalizing long and tortuous paths: